 Since then, I’ve read several Themestream articles about the terrible effect the internet has had on people’s marriages.
 One article talked about how a couple fought with each other using instant messages and found other loves through the internet.
 In general, I haven’t seen many positive articles about the internet and relationships, and I finally decided that somebody needed to write one just for balance.
 Please note that I am not saying that those articles were bad or not factual, just that I’m noting a tendency towards looking at the dark side of the issue.

-The internet does not lead to any kind of infidelity or other bad behavior any more than telephones, cars or rock music do.
-There’s absolutely no reason to claim that your wife left you because of somebody she met on the internet — if she was going to be unfaithful, she could have found ways to do so with or without the net.
-Your husband did not get into pornography because of the internet — he could have found it otherwise if he wanted to do so (yes, it’s easy to find it online, but there have always been other ways, too).
-Your teenaged daughter did not suddenly become rebellious and get involved with some weird new religion because of the internet — the rebellion was already there, and she would have found an outlet for it with or without that AOL account.
-If your son was going to be committing some kind of vandalism, the fact that he found the script kiddies’ web sites and the virus creation toolkit online may have steered him towards a particular kind of vandalism, but it didn’t make him do it.
+The internet does not lead to any kind of infidelity or other bad behavior any more than telephones, cars, or rock music does.
+There’s absolutely no reason to claim that your wife left you because of somebody she met on the internet—if she was going to be unfaithful, she could have found ways to do so with or without the net.
+Your husband did not get into pornography because of the internet—he could have found it otherwise if he wanted to do so (yes, it’s easy to find it online, but there have always been other ways, too).
+Your teenage daughter did not suddenly become rebellious and get involved with some weird new religion because of the internet—the rebellion was already there, and she would have found an outlet for it with or without that AOL account.
+If your son was going to be committing some kind of vandalism, the fact that he found the script kiddies’ websites and the virus creation toolkit online may have steered him towards a particular kind of vandalism, but it didn’t make him do it.
 Whether a person acts ethically or unethically depends on that person’s character, not whether or not he or she is online.

 Originally published March 12, 2001